MrBr/pipelinejs/README.md

 Your application snapshot or topology is static, it always is, pipeline enables you to create that topology very easy and clear.

 ## Example - please refer to test to see example

+## Roadmap, concerns

+There are still few things to be specified more precisely, primary determining if some implicit (conventional) things should be kept that way or changed to be explicit.

+Naming is to be improved, depending to much on a real piping systems.

+Stream interface (convention).
+Should it always be an object or primitive values ar to be accepted as well?